kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/list-pokemon.md

 ### Assertions

-With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API response and the database responses:
+With this trace, we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API response and the database responses:

 - **The API should return results with HTTP 200 OK:**
 ![](../images/list-pokemons-api-test-spec.png)